Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

-To evaluate the scalability of AIMAPP, we measured its computational footprint in terms of memory usage and runtime performance on a Jetson Orin Nano platform.
+To evaluate the scalability of AIMAPP, we measured its computational footprint in terms of memory usage and runtime performance on a Jetson Orin Nano platform (15V power, Jetpack~6.1, Ubuntu~22.04, ROS2~Humble).

-\paragraph{Model size and memory usage}
+\paragraph{Model Size and Memory Usage}

-Model size was assessed by serialising its parameters into a \texttt{.pkl} file across 31 independent runs over time.
-The number of stored states had no measurable effect on model size, confirming that the state-space representation remains lightweight even as the map grows.
+Model size was assessed by serialising parameters into a \texttt{.pkl} file across 31 independent runs.
+The number of stored states had no measurable effect on model size, confirming that the state-space representation remains lightweight as the map grows.
 The dominant memory factor is the storage of RGB panoramic observations.
-Model size (in Megabits -MB-) scales linearly with the number of stored observations, following:
+Model size (in MB) scales linearly with the number of stored observations:

-The largest model contained 36 unique observations and required only 44.9 MB, demonstrating that AIMAPP remains memory-efficient even with heavy observation data.
+The largest model contained 36 unique observations and required only 44.9~MB.

-\paragraph{Runtime and resource usage}
+\paragraph{Runtime and Resource Usage}

-Runtime performance was profiled over the same 31 navigation runs on the Jetson Orin Nano (15V power, Jetpack 6.1, Ubuntu 22.04, ROS2 Humble).
-During each run, AIMAPP operated concurrently with the Nav2 stack, camera drivers, plotting, and logging processes (saving model at a periodic interval).
-The average system resource consumption was $47.5\% \pm 16.8\% $ CPU and $36.8\%\pm2.2\% $ RAM.
-Of this, Nav2 accounted for approximately 30\% of CPU usage, which remained stable across all trials.
+Runtime performance was profiled over 31 navigation runs on the Jetson Orin Nano.
+During each run, AIMAPP operated concurrently with the Nav2 stack, camera drivers, plotting, and logging processes.
+The average system resource consumption was $47.5\% \pm 16.8\%$ CPU and $36.8\%\pm2.2\%$ RAM.
+Nav2 accounted for approximately 30\% of CPU usage and remained stable across all trials.
 At no point did computation exceed platform capacity or cause performance degradation.
-As shown in Figure~\ref{img:cpu_per}, CPU load varied dynamically with task demands, namely, plotting and saving the data periodically, but remained within approximately 60\% of available capacity.

-For comparison, the Frontiers baseline, known for being a simple and lightweight solution, exhibited $42.7\pm26.2\%$ CPU and $26.3\pm1.2$ RAM usage over 14 runs, showing similar overall resource efficiency.
+As shown in Figure~\ref{img:cpu_per}, CPU load varied dynamically with task demands (periodic data and plots saving requiring more resources) but remained within approximately 60\% of available capacity.
+For comparison, the Frontiers baseline exhibited $42.7\pm26.2\%$ CPU and $26.3\pm1.2\%$ RAM usage over 14 runs.

-\paragraph{Execution time and model dimensionality}
+\paragraph{Execution Time and Model Dimensionality}

-Model execution time scaled linearly with model dimensionality (i.e., the number of states considered at each planning step), following:
+Model execution time scaled linearly with model dimensionality (the number of states considered at each planning step):

-Figure~\ref{img:execution_time} illustrates this relationship, confirming that AIMAPP maintains predictable processing time growth as the model expands.
-The current configuration used a MCTS depth of 10 (the maximum number of loops, through already explored nodes, to reach a new node without any prior connections), and 30 consecutive simulation runs before deciding on one decisive action, which are both non negligible values that could be reduced to approximately 5 loops and 20 simulations in future iterations to further improve real-time performance.